OrkhanKerimli/pixface.com/_pages/terms.md

 include_in_header: false
 ---

-## Overview
+## Terms of Use

 Please read these Terms of Use ("Terms of Use", "Terms", "Terms and Conditions") carefully before using PixFace ("App").
 The "**Subscription(s)**" shall mean a specified pricing plan and term length with associated features, functionality and volume tiers for App purchased by Customer.

-Your access to and use of the App is conditioned upon your acceptance of and compliance with these Terms.
+Your use of the App is conditioned upon your acceptance of and compliance with these Terms.
 These Terms apply to all users of PixFace.

 By using PixFace you agree to be bound by these Terms.
-If you disagree with any part of the terms then you do not have permission to use the app.
+If you disagree with any part of the terms then you do not have permission to use the App.

 ## Data